jmrossy/celo-ethers-wrapper/README.md

 A minimal wrapper to make Ethers.JS compatible with the Celo network.

-_Note: this is still an early experimental version_
+_Note: this is still experimental_

 ## Install